-&lt;sup>1 The Centers for Pluralism (CfP) is a regional network established by IDEE in 1992 made up of civic organizations and activists committed to principles of democracy, human rights, and pluralism in former communist countries.
-For ten years, annual and regional meetings of the CfP were held in different countries that gathered members of the network, which grew to 24 countries, in order to share experiences and best practices and develop strategies for expanding democracy in the region.
+1 The Centers for Pluralism (CfP) is a regional network established by IDEE in 1992 made up of civic organizations and activists in former communist countries committed to principles of democracy, human rights, and pluralism.
+For ten years, the CfP held annual and regional meetings in different countries that gathered members of the network, which grew to 24 countries, to share experiences and best practices and develop strategies for expanding democracy in the region.
 See www.idee.org/centers.html.

-and Elek Szokoly of Romania and Miljenko Dereta of Serbia; Arkady Dubnov and Maria Dubnova, independent journalists from the Russian Federation; and Mustafa Dzhemilev, the great hero of the Soviet dissident movement and national leader of the Crimean Tatars, who today, as MP of the Parliament of Ukraine, tries to save his nation from existential threat under Russian occupation.

-They were joined by three participants from the United States: IDEE co-directors Irena Lasota and Eric Chenoweth and Charles Fairbanks, a specialist in Soviet and post-Soviet affairs and a member of IDEE's Board of Directors.
+Isa Gambar and Arif Hajili, the former and current leaders of Musavat, Azerbaijan's main opposition party; Belarusan human rights and democracy leaders Ales Bialiatski and Vincuk Viačorka; former student activist Tatiana Vaksberg from Bulgaria, now an independent journalist; Petruška Šustrová, a Charter 77 veteran and an award-winning journalist from the Czech Republic; Tunne Kelam, a leader of Estonia's independence movement, now a member of the European Parliament; two leaders of Georgia's liberal Republican Party, Levan Berdzenishvili and Ivlian Haindrava; former Hungarian underground publisher and former mayor of Budapest Gábor Demszky; independent journalist and human rights activist Sergey Duvanov from Kazakhstan; Vytautas Landsbergis, the leader of Lithuania's Sajūdis movement and a member of the European Parliament, as well as Lithuanian student and independence activist Andrius Tučkus; Solidarity and church activist Mieczysław Puzewicz, human rights veteran Zofia Romaszewska, and former student activist and current television and film producer Maciej Strzembosz from Poland; civil society leaders Smaranda Enache and Elek Szokoly of Romania and Miljenko Dereta of Serbia; Arkady Dubnov and Maria Dubnova, independent journalists from the Russian Federation; and Mustafa Dzhemilev, the great hero of the Soviet dissident movement and national leader of the Crimean Tatars, who today, as MP of the Parliament of Ukraine, tries to save his nation from existential threat under Russian occupation.
+They were joined by three participants from the US: IDEE codirectors Irena Lasota and Eric Chenoweth and Charles Fairbanks, a specialist in Soviet and post-Soviet affairs and a member of IDEE's Board of Directors.

 Some of the participants are still fighting basic battles for freedom; some confront recalcitrant governments that are undermining hard-won democratic and economic change; and others are continuing their efforts to institutionalize and fulfill the broader democratic promise of their countries' transitions-all now in the midst of ongoing regional instability.
 They all share the common experience of having spent much of their formative lives under communism and successfully struggling for its overthrow.
-The biographical profiles of these participants on pages 56-60 are an impressive testimony to the region's long and continuing battles for democracy, human and minority rights, pluralism, and national independence based on liberal principles.
+The biographical profiles of these participants (see pages 173-178) are an impressive testimony to the region's long and continuing battles for democracy, human and minority rights, pluralism, and national independence based on liberal principles.
 They are among the region's "heroes in our midst"-the members of its greatest generation.
 They are the voices that should be listened to in the current crisis.